Glossary of research terms

 Human subjects research

-Only activities that meet the definition of both human subjects and research or “human subjects” and “clinical investigation” are considered human subjects research.
+Activities that meet the definition of both "human subjects" and "research", “human subjects” and “clinical investigation”, or "human subjects" and "clinical trial" are considered human subjects research.
 See the VCU Conduct of Human Subjects Research Policy.

 Human Subjects Review Board